 - Not have committed an act in any jurisdiction that would have constituted grounds for denial, suspension, or revocation of the license under this code at the time the act was committed.
 A violation of this paragraph may be grounds for the denial or revocation of a temporary license issued by BAR.

 - Not have been disciplined by a licensing entity in another jurisdiction and shall not be the subject of an unresolved complaint, review procedure, or disciplinary proceeding conducted by a licensing entity in another jurisdiction.

+There is no fee for temporary licensure.
 Temporary licenses are nonrenewable and expire 12 months after issuance, upon issuance or denial of a standard license, or upon issuance or denial of an expedited license, whichever occurs first.

 (Business and Professions Code section 115.6)

 - Inspector and Technician Licenses

 - Join our team!
 Learn about BAR careers